-Understanding Quiet BPD: What It Is, Signs + Symptoms, + How It’s Managed
+Quiet BPD: What It Is, Common Signs, + How It’s Managed

-If you’re ready to take the next step towards healing, the compassionate team at Clearview Outpatient is here to help.
+If you’re ready to take the next step towards healing, we’re here to help you.

 In this article

-The term quiet BPD refers to a way that Borderline Personality Disorder (BPD) can appear when a person turns their pain inward instead of expressing it outwardly.
-While “quiet BPD” isn’t an official diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), it’s a useful way to describe the experiences of many people who appear calm and high-functioning on the outside but struggle intensely within ¹².
+The term quiet BPD refers to a way that borderline personality disorder (BPD) can appear when someone turns their pain inward instead of expressing it outwardly.
+While “quiet BPD” isn’t an official diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), it’s a useful way to describe the experiences of many individuals who appear calm and high-functioning on the outside but struggle intensely within.¹

 What Is “Quiet BPD”?

-Researchers studying internalizing or “discouraged” subtypes of BPD note that this form can be difficult to distinguish within traditional diagnostic systems — but it is very real in the lived experiences of many ¹.
+Researchers studying internalizing or “discouraged” subtypes of BPD note that this form can be difficult to distinguish within traditional diagnostic systems — but it’s very real in the lived experiences of many.¹

-In simple terms, quiet BPD is BPD turned inward.
-The emotions are just as intense, but they show up as self-blame, withdrawal, or perfectionism rather than visible chaos.
+In simple terms, quiet BPD is borderline personality disorder turned inward.
+The emotions are just as intense, but they manifest as self-blame, withdrawal, or perfectionism rather than as visible chaos.

-Recognizing quiet BPD requires paying attention to what’s happening inside rather than what’s obvious from the outside.
+Recognizing quiet BPD requires paying attention to what’s happening inside rather than what’s evident from the outside.
 Common signs and symptoms may include:

-You might often feel like you’re “too much” or “not enough.”
+You often feel like you’re “too much” or “not enough.”

 When you feel hurt, you may disappear emotionally or physically instead of expressing how you feel.